opencog/tv-toolbox/README.md

 ### Implement STV inference on steroid

-See Section STV Inference on Steriod for the details
+See Section STV Inference on Steriod for the details.

 Maxima
 ------